Learning Neural Constitutive Laws From Motion Observations for Generalizable PDE Dynamics: Experiments

 We select a representative subset of the experiments and report the qualitative comparison in \Cref{img:generalization_all}. \envNeuralMaterial{} is consistent with the reconstruction performance: generalizes well on \envJellO{} even when the time horizon is doubled but fails on all other tasks that heavily rely on plasticity. \envGNN{} cannot generate visually plausible simulation results with different conditions than training environments.
 We argue that training a generalizable \envGNN{} requires much more data than ours since it does not assume any knowledge about the underlying PDE.
 Indeed, \citet{sanchez2020learning} use at least 1k motion trajectories for training on similar setups while our approach uses only one trajectory.
 For all tasks, \envOurs{} achieves similar visual results compared to \envGT{}.
 We also visualize \envOursInit{} to indicate the significant improvement from random initialization to a trained model.

-We also extensively report the quantitative results from all methods on all environments doing all main tasks.
+\Cref{tbl:generalization} quantitatively compares our approach and the baseline methods.
 Overall, \envOurs{} ranks 1st on most environments and tasks and outperforms other baselines by orders of magnitudes.
 Consistent with reconstruction, our method has a small enough but worse loss than \envNeuralMaterial{} on \envJellO{}.
-However, as shown in \Cref{img:generalization_all}, this gap is so small that only introduces a negligible visual difference.
+However, as shown in \Cref{img:generalization_all}, this gap is so small that it only introduces a negligible visual difference between them.